seanpmaxwell/model-initializer/README.md

 ### Arrays, Dates, and String formats
 - Validation only works for one-dimensional arrays.
 If you have nested arrays set the type to `object` and write your own `refine` function.
 - Any validate date whether string or number will pass the date validation test.
-If you want it converted to a `Date` (or some other) object use the `transform` function.
+If you want it converted to a `Date` (or some other) object use the `trans` function.
 - If you want to set a format for strings use can use the optional `format` property.
 Each format also includes a default value as well.
 The current formats and their defaults are:
   - `email`: `''` (Note that an empty string counts as a valid email)
   - `color` (a hexcode) `'#ffffff'`